Cy Thomson: First theft

 Early in 1911 Cy committed his first theft from the company.
 A Mrs. Mary Hollinghead from South Dakota mailed in $800 in currency for the purchase of shares of stock.
 The stock was issued immediately, but the money was placed in transit.
 It was still in transit 10 years later when the crash came.

 Investing

 Thomson began to invest in various ventures such as his poultry farm in Le Roy.
 "Affairs were moving rapidly for me during this period and I purchased the entire D.W.
 Young poultry stock and equipment from New York state, including a $10,000 rooster, winner of a long string of prizes at the Madison Square Garden."
 Cy then branched into the dairy business with a 160 acre farm between Lansing and Blooming Prairie.

 Demise

+Jay Hormel first realised that Cy Thompson was stealing from the company.
 On Saturday, July 9, 1921, Cy Thomson's embezzlement was uncovered.
 He recalls the event in his autobiography.